THEBEST7192/spotify-tierlist/README.md

 - View album covers for each song
 - Get personalized song recommendations based on your tier rankings
 - Control recommendation variety with the Exploration Depth slider
-- Responsive design for desktop and mobile
+- Responsive design for desktop and mobile (Except for a Nokia 8110, I checked)

 ## Getting Started